Cookie Policy

 Driving Question: What caused some humans to shift from foraging to farming and what were the effects of this change?

-1. Understand how historians use evidence from a variety of disciplines to create narratives about early human communities.
+1. Understand how historians use interdisciplinary evidence to craft narratives about early human communities.

 STEP 2